dhiltonp/pop/docs/source/book/problem.rst

 Testing Slows Down Development
 ------------------------------

 Code needs to be tested and verified.
-This become seven more critical in distributed development teams and Open Source projects, as the reliability of the contributors code and willingness to maintain that code falls under question.
+This become even more critical in distributed development teams and Open Source projects, as the reliability of the contributors code and willingness to maintain that code falls under question.